OpenCSGs/csghub/README.md

 ### Key Features

 - **Unified Management of LLM Assets**:
   Provides a one-stop management solution for models, datasets, and code, supporting storage, version control, modifications, and queries.
-Comprehensive prompt library management and optimization features enhance model performance.
 Supports uploading and downloading large files, along with online editing and preview on the Web, improving development and collaboration efficiency.

 - **Flexible and Compatible Development Ecosystem**:
   Supports both HTTPS and SSH protocols, enabling users to operate through Git commands or a web interface.
 The platform integrates popular SDKs such as Gradio and Streamlit, simplifying AI application development.
 It also offers one-click model inference and fine-tuning services with automatic environment optimization to ensure efficient deployment and operation.